xh-liu/HydraPlus-Net/README.md

 Pedestrian analysis is a long-lasting research topic because of the continuing demands for intelligent video surveillance and psychological social behavior researches.
 Particularly, with the explosion of researches about the deep convolutional neural networks in recent computer vision community, edestrian attribute recognition and person re-identification have received remarkable improvements and presented potentialities for practical usage in modern surveillance system.
 However, the learning of feature representation for pedestrian images, as the backbone for all those applications, still confronts critical challenges and needs profound studies.
 Previous approaches mainly generate global feature representations.
 We propose a multi-directional network, called HydraPlus-Net, to better exploit the global and local contents with multi-level feature fusion of a single pedestrian image.

 The figure below shows how multiple levels of feature patterns as well as a mixtrue of global and local information help with pedestrian analysis.
 For example, it is difficult to distinguish two instances if no semantic features are extracted around hair and shoulders, as shown in (a).
-Also in (c), the effective features should be located within a small-scale head-shoulder region if we want to detect the attribute ``calling''.
+Also in (c), the effective features should be located within a small-scale head-shoulder region if we want to detect the attribute calling.
 However, existing arts merely extract global features and are hardly effective to location-aware semantic pattern extraction.
 Furthermore, it is well-known that multi-level features aid diverse vision tasks.
-For example, the attribute ``clothing stride'' shown in (b) should be inferred from low-level features, while the attribute ``gender'' in (d) is judged by semantic understanding of the whole pedestrian image.
+For example, the attribute clothing stride shown in (b) should be inferred from low-level features, while the attribute gender in (d) is judged by semantic understanding of the whole pedestrian image.

 ![figure1](utils/images/fig1_v4.pdf)